dlchambersjr/bus-mall/user_stories.md

 - As the developer, I need to create arrays to send the legend, axis, and data so the charting process can funtion correctly.
 - As the developer, I need to define the chart parameters, so it will render with the correct information on the screen.
 - As the developer, I need to choose fonts and colors that enahve the visual appearance of data, so it will be easier to read and understand.

+### 08.22.2018
+ - As the developer, I need to check for previous use, so I know whether the user has previously attempted the survey.
+ - As the developer, I need to determine if the user is returning to the survey, so I have them continue in the location they left off.
+ - As the developer, I need to create an retake option, so the user can attempt the survey again if they have already completed it once,